 Mini-symposium (March 21) new web site (https://nco.lternet.edu/discovering-nature-ecosystem-change/)

-LTER-NEON (March 28-31) mostly focused on the potential for scientific synergies - senior and junior investigators.
-How can we support each other's science.
+LTER-NEON (March 28-31) will mostly focus on the potential for scientific synergies, particularly between senior and junior investigators.
+The basic goal is to examine how we can better support each other's science.

-LTER-EDI-DataONE-CZO, etc. meeting (April 11-13) Survey the data landscape and where are the overlaps/gaps.
+LTER-EDI-DataONE-CZO, etc. meeting (April 11-13).
+The goal of this meeting is to survey the data landscape to look for overlaps/gaps in the data.

 Science Council Meeting (May 17-19) at Hubbard Brook.
 Who is attending for the Education Committee?
 Jill will be in Scotland.
-Kari will go.
+Kari will go.Norlin, Howkins, and Haukos laid out a partial vision for the schoolyard book series.

-Plus 3 new LTER sites:
+3 new LTER sites:

 Northern Gulf of Alaska (NGA)